 The Action For Equity (A4E) multi-phase model is designed to help you build equity and sustainability at the highest levels of your academic course offerings.
-A4E is your road map to ensuring that your students, and particularly students of color and low-income students, have access to and success in your most academically intense high school programs.
+A4E is your road map to ensuring that your students, and particularly low-income and students of color, have access to and success in your most academically intense high school programs.

-Access Opportunity: Designed to increase participation rates in AP/IB classes for students of color and low-income students while transforming school culture and adult mindsets.
-Through implementation of the program, following the Partnership Director’s guidance and the use of the tools provided, schools’ AP/IB programs have increased enrollments by tens of thousands of AP/IB students of color and low-income students while actively partnering with EOS.
+Access Opportunity: Designed to increase participation rates in AP, IB, and AICE classes for students of color and low-income students while transforming school culture and adult mindsets.
+Through implementation of the program, following the Partnership Director’s guidance and the use of the tools provided, schools’ AP, IB, and AICE programs have increased enrollments by tens of thousands of low-income and students of color while actively partnering with EOS.
 Download PDF

-Experience Success: Designed to support students of color and low-income students towards a successful experience in their first AP/IB course.
+Experience Success: Designed to support students of color and low-income students towards a successful experience in their first AP, IB, and AICE course.
 On average, 80% of partners continue collaborating with EOS from the Access Opportunity phase to the Experience Success phase.
-Partners are exposed to additional methods and best practices to remove barriers, making the environment more welcoming for first-time students of color and low-income students.
+Partners are exposed to additional methods and best practices to remove barriers, making the environment more welcoming for first-time low-income and students of color.
 Download PDF

 Extend Equity: Engages school and district leaders in their equity journey, through a community of practice (Equity Leader Labs (ELLabs)) and the use of EOS data analysis, tools, and reports.
 Equity Teams participate in the ELLabs, complete between-session developmental activities, and utilize EOS’ data analysis and tools to advance their core partnership work, with access to remote support as needed.
 Download PDF